AckerlyXu/heima/articles/cloud-services/cloud-services-role-enable-remote-desktop-new-portal.md

     ![Cloud services remote desktop](./media/cloud-services-role-enable-remote-desktop-new-portal/CloudServices_Remote_Desktop_Details.png)

-   > [AZURE.WARNING]
+   > [!WARNING]
    > All role instances will be restarted when you first enable Remote Desktop and click OK (checkmark).
 To prevent a reboot, the certificate used to encrypt the password must be installed on the role.
-To prevent a restart, [upload a certificate for the cloud service](/documentation/articles/cloud-services-configure-ssl-certificate/#step-3-upload-a-certificate) and then return to this dialog.
+To prevent a restart, [upload a certificate for the cloud service](./cloud-services-configure-ssl-certificate.md#step-3-upload-a-certificate) and then return to this dialog.
    >
    >
 3. In **Roles**, select the role you want to update or select **All** for all roles.